mindphil/batched-document-parsing/README.md

 ## Why This Exists

-Manually renaming legal and vendor documents is tedious and error-prone, especially when filenames must encode key metadata for compliance and searchability.
-This tool automates the process by extracting dates, document types, and vendor names from file content and filenames, then applies a consistent naming convention.
+Renaming legal and vendor documents manually is often tedious and prone to errors, especially when filenames need to incorporate key metadata for compliance and searchability.
+Initially, I developed this program to reduce some of the tedious work at my job.
+However, I decided to generalize its functionality as much as possible.
+This tool automates the renaming process by extracting relevant information such as dates, document types, and vendor names from both the file content and the filenames, and then applies a consistent naming convention.

 ## File Naming Standard

 Renamed files follow the specific pattern I use at work but can be easily amended:

 ```
-YYYYMMDD-ISO-VendorName-DocType[-RMInitials]
+YYYYMMDD-ORG-VendorName-DocType[-OwnerInitials]
 ```
 - `YYYYMMDD`: Key date (last modified, effective, or signature date)
-- `ISO`: Organization code
+- `ORG`: Organization acronym
 - `VendorName`: Inferred from filename or metadata
 - `DocType`: Detected document type (e.g., VSAL, Amdt, NDA, etc.)
-- `RMInitials`: (Optional) Relationship Manager initials for drafts
+- `OwnerInitials`: (Optional) Initials of individuals associated with vendor company, for drafts

-See [shared-utility-functions](shared-utility-functions) for details on how metadata is extracted.

 ## Documentation